ProjectRecommend/docs/design-docs/Suraj/SRS_Suraj.md

 - it is not platform or service specific
 - it is not bounded with any music provider services so it is suggestions are not limited to particular service

-TODO - talk about purpose, benefits, objectives and Goals

 ## 1.5 References

 - TBD